gthvn1/xcpng-cli/README.md

 - It has been tested using python3.11
 - And it was **tested a little little bit** on xcpng 8.3

+- **rustyxe** is an attempt to write the Xen API command interface in Rust.
+This is the very beginning.
+We are able to send the login XML-RPC and received the credentials.

 ## Run on your machine

 ### xcpng-ls.py